ikmb/outbreak-monitoring/README.md

 * E. faecalis
 * A. baumannii

-Should your data contain any other species, it will NOT be detected in this manner.
-Consider expanding the bloom filter set should additional species be of interest.
+Should your data contain any other species, the respective reads will be put in the folder "noMatch" fur manual follow up.
+Should the reads belong to a species not yet supported, consider adding a bloom filter.